Weekend Getaway – Palakkad Gap

-Lying between Coimbatore in Tamil Nadu and Palakkad in Kerala lies a low mountain pass known as Palakkad gap (between the ranges of Anaimalai hill and Nilgiris).
+Lying between Coimbatore in Tamil Nadu and Palakkad in Kerala lies a low mountain pass known as Palakkad gap.
 It’s noted for its sheer beauty and is thus one of the weekend getaway spots for people in Kerala and Coimbatore.
 The belief is that the Bharatha puzha originates from this spot through small rivulets and tributaries.

 Palakkad Gap plays an important role in the history of Kerala.
 Many people migrated to Kerala through this route, the Cheras conquered Kerala from this point.
 During the 15th century – 18th century period, people from Tamil Nadu migrated to Palakkad as well.
 That’s why you will see many Tamil Brahmins in this area.